United Kingdom Information - Page 2

 The banking system (Bank of England 1694, the Bank of Scotland 1696), the Stock Exchange (officially founded in 1801 with beginnings in 1698) and new company structures were important developments in commerce that helped make possible the rise of the British economy to the point at which, in Victorian times, it was called the Workshop of the World.

-Tourism has become an important contributor to the national economy.
+Tourism is an important contributor to the national economy.
 Overseas visitors are particularly attracted to London and by the heritage and legends of historic Britain.
-Canterbury, a cathedral town, is a good example of what Britain has to offer the tourist and the beaches and countryside of Cornwall are well worth a visit.
+Canterbury, a cathedral town, is a good example of what Britain has to offer the tourist.

 Fashion and pop music are also important export earners for the UK.

-Since 1973 the main influence on the UK economy has been membership of the European Union.
+From 1973 the main influence on the UK economy was membership of the European Union.
+However, the UK eventually decided to withdraw from the EU, leaving on 31 January 2020.

 The UK's main strengths in the arts has been in literature, the theatre and music.